Penang Island Makkal Sakthi Service Panthal and Palkudam Procession for Thaipusam

 At least 80 ethnic Indians were charged in Malaysia early this week for taking part in a rally to demand equal rights in the Muslim-majority country.
 About 10,000 minority ethnic Indians took out a rally in Kuala Lumpur police last Sunday.

 The police used tear gas and water cannons to disperse the protesters.
-Around 250 people were arrested and three organizers were charged with sedition.
+Around 250 people were arrested and three protest organizers were charged with sedition.

 Indians comprise eight percent of Malaysia's population of 27 million.
 They allege that an affirmative action policy favours Malays in government jobs.